Pupils from Peckover Primary school, accompanied by their parents, visit the Light Cinema to watch the premiere of their own film.

 Leverington Primary Academy

 Year 5 pupils created a performance piece based on the UN sustainable goal ‘Life Below Water’.
 They learnt about pollution and how harmful it was to our world.
 With this information they created their own poems with some very powerful messages, as well as make pieces of theatre based on this goal.
-The class learn about the use of tableaux and movement and created their own versions for their show.
+The class learnt about the use of tableaux and movement and created their own versions for their show.

 Year 5 also got to visit Wysing Arts Centre as well as create some amazing costume pieces with resident Wysing Artist Jack Cornell.